department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 ### When to use this pattern

-- **Sign in errors.** When a user is unable to sign in to VA.gov.
+- **Sign in.** When a user is unable to sign in to VA.gov.
-- **Inline errors.** When a user makes a recoverable error while entering data within a form or application.
+- **Inline.** When a user makes a recoverable error while entering data within a form or application.
+- **System downtime.** Scheduled or unscheduled.
 - **Access is limited or unavailable.** When the system or an application is down, or a user does not meet requirements to obtain access.
-- **Data is missing.** When you want to nudge a user to update their information.
+- **Updates to user data.** When a claim decision has been made or a user needs to supply additional information.

 ## Examples